 Estimated Resupply Dates

-- APP has acyclovir lyophilized powder on long-term back order and the company cannot estimate a release date.
-Both solution presentations are on allocation.1
+- Fresenius Kabi (formerly APP) has acyclovir lyophilized powder on long-term back order and the company cannot estimate a release date.1

 Implications for Patient Care

 Acyclovir injection is labeled for treatment of initial and recurrent herpes simplex (mucosal and cutaneous) in immunocompromised patients, herpes simplex encephalitis, neonatal herpes infections, varicella zoster infection in immunocompromised patients, and severe initial episodes of herpes genitalis in immunocompetent patients.4

 - There are no alternative manufacturers of acyclovir injection.